 l to r: Sathya Sai Baba, Basava Premanand

 Basava Premanand was a versatile critic.
 His dexterity at magic enabled him to expose numerous supposed “miracle” feats of holy men, including Sathya Sai Baba.
-His abilities included eating glass, placing lighted camphor in his mouth, putting a spike through his tongue, and producing holy ash out of apparent thin air.
-The ash trick was favoured by Sathya Sai, and comprises sleight of hand.
-In his younger days Premanand was a follower of holy men, but from 1976 he campaigned to expose their trickery.
-His major target was Sathya Sai Baba, whose promotion relied so heavily upon purported miracles.
-Not all gurus have opted for the role of a miracleworker, but many have done so in the obvious hope of influencing the credulous.
+His abilities in deception included eating glass, placing lighted camphor in his mouth, putting a spike through his tongue, and producing holy ash out of apparent thin air.
+The ash trick, favoured by Sathya Sai, comprises sleight of hand.
+The spike did not actually go through the tongue, only seeming to do so.

 23.8 From Yogi to Magician and Sceptic

 In the year 2000, a lengthy report on Premanand appeared in a London newspaper.
 Some errors are said to have been incorporated, although the basic information came from Premanand.
 This article emphasises that several attempts were made to kill the subject by the followers of “godmen” (as Premanand called them).
 He is here said to have visited almost every village in India, made 7,000 speeches, and written 36 books.